NahimNasser/django-unchained/1-Intro/README.md

 Now you're probably thinking, when should I use *Map()*, and when should I use a *List Comprehension*?

-HOMEWORK: You can find a good discussion here: http://stackoverflow.com/questions/1247486/python-list-comprehension-vs-map
+You can find a good discussion here: http://stackoverflow.com/questions/1247486/python-list-comprehension-vs-map

 #### Unit testing in python: